Applied-Artificial-Intelligence-Eurecat/hackeps/README-en.md

 ### 🍆 Purple mission

 We want you to implement a model or algorithm that allows to classify the detected patterns of the yellow mission ️☀️ in the dataset **A1**.
-We would like you to show some graphs of the model training (if doing ML) or metrics qualitative (accuracy, recall, f1...) and quantitative (confusion matrices, ROC curve...).
+We would like you to show some graphs of the model training (if doing ML) or metrics qualitative ( accuracy, recall, f1...) and quantitative (confusion matrices, ROC curve...).

 ### 🍏 Green mission

 We want you to implement a model or algorithm that allows to classify the errors of dataset **B**.
 We would like that show some graph of the model training (in case of doing ML) or qualitative metrics (accuracy, recall, f1...) and quantitative (confusion matrices, ROC curve...).

 ### 🏴 Black mission

 It is popular to say that we do not know the behavior of neural networks...
 Is this true?
-Apply techniques of *eXplainable Artificial Intelligence* to a model you have uploaded to sharepoint...
+Apply techniques of *eXplainable Artificial Intelligence* to a model you have [here](http://84.88.176.103:10003/docs)...
 Use images from dataset **B**.
 With 2 or 3 images explaining what happens we have enough 👌

 Here are some resources 📦 that will surely be very useful!